open62541pp/open62541pp/README.md

 - [Safe wrapper classes][doc-typewrapper] for open62541 `UA_*` types to prevent memory leaks
 - Native open62541 objects can be accessed using the `handle()` method of the wrapping classes
 - [Extensible type conversion system](#-type-conversion) to convert arbitrary types to/from native `UA_*` types
-- Cross-platform (tested on Windows, Linux and MacOS)
+- Cross-platform (tested on Windows, Linux and macOS)
 - Compatible with all stable open62541 versions ≥ v1.0
 - [Easy installation and integration with CMake](#-getting-started)
 - Use modern C++ (C++ 17) and best practices